Wembley: Governance

 Brent Town Hall was the headquarters of the Borough of Wembley (1940-1965) and Brent (1965-2013).

-Wembley falls within the UK Parliament constituency of Brent North, currently represented by Barry Gardiner MP (Labour).
+Wembley falls within the UK Parliament constituency of Brent West, currently represented by Barry Gardiner MP (Labour).
 It falls within the London Assembly constituency of Brent and Harrow.

 Wembley formed part of the large ancient parish of Harrow on the Hill in the Gore hundred of Middlesex.
 In 1894 Wembley was split from Harrow, creating a new parish and urban district.
 It included Alperton, Preston, North Wembley, South Kenton, Tokyngton, Sudbury, Wembley Park and Northwick Park.
 The urban district included the neighbouring parish of Kingsbury until 1901 and again from 1934.

 In 1937 it was incorporated as the Municipal Borough of Wembley.
 Wembley Town Hall on Forty Lane, built in 1938, became Brent Town Hall when the municipal boroughs of Wembley and Willesden were amalgamated in 1965 to form the London Borough of Brent and transferred to Greater London.